GGCarrotsBerlin/BodyFriend/README.md

    - social media to know your hobbies, friends etc
    - other apps like MyCalendar

-and connect it to reliable data sources like
+And connect it to reliable data sources like:

    - medical article database like pubmed.org, ipool etc
    - online search engines